February 5, 2020

-With the help of our AdWise feature, when using MileageWise we can make you a recommended, personalized mileage log, which will correspond to the exact mileage you have driven according to your odometer.
+With the help of our AI Wizard feature, when using MileageWise we can make you a recommended, personalized mileage log, which will correspond to the exact mileage you have driven according to your odometer.
 You can even retrospectively reconstruct your mileage logs.
-In the process the Built-In IRS Auditor examines 70 logical conflicts with a smart algorithm, so your mileage log will be IRS-proof without a doubt, meeting every expectation.
+In the process the Built-In IRS Auditor checks and corrects 70 logical conflicts with a smart algorithm, so your mileage log will be IRS-proof without a doubt, meeting every expectation.

 On top of everything, if your home is your main place of business, going from your home to a client will count as a business trip and it will be deductible.
 If your home is not your main place of business, this exact same trip would be classified as a commute, which is not tax-deductible.

 See?
 Deduct your mileage and get the most out of your home office deduction too. 🙂